Input

 What Is an XML Formatter?

+If you've ever pasted a SOAP response or opened a pom.xml and seen one giant unreadable line, you know the pain.
 XML (eXtensible Markup Language) is used for config files, SOAP APIs, RSS feeds, and document formats like Office Open XML.
-The W3C XML specification keeps the syntax minimal, which is great for machines but not so great when you need to actually read the data.
-Minified or poorly indented XML—often a single compressed line—is hard to follow.
-A formatter adds indentation and line breaks so you can see the tag hierarchy clearly.
+The W3C XML specification keeps the syntax minimal—great for machines, terrible for humans.
+This formatter adds proper indentation and line breaks so you can see the tag hierarchy at a glance.
+It uses the browser's DOMParser API, so nothing ever leaves your machine.

 This tool parses your XML using the browser's built-in DOMParser and reformats it with consistent indentation.
 The result shows up in the output panel.
 Nothing is sent to a server, so it's safe to use with production data, API responses, or sensitive configuration.
 Use Minify to compress the output, or XML to JSON to convert to another format.